LarryG0221/SpaceInvador/README.md

-# SpaceInvador is a mini game which belongs to this game console.
+# SpaceInvader is a mini game which belongs to this game console.